 We believe that in Christ all are equal, regardless of race, ability, gender or physical nature, and are committed to each other in caring, just, supporting, encouraging and forgiving relationships.

-We believe that we are to serve one another and the community.
+We believe that we are to serve one another, the community and the world.

 Respect for the Environment

-We believe that the natural environment is to be preserved and protected as we interact with it.
+We believe that we are stewards of the natural environment, and it is to be preserved and protected as we interact with it.